Old dogs are less valuable to society than young dogs

 Grocery store gift cards (Giant Eagle, Heinens, etc.)

-All natural USA-made bully sticks, hooves, elk antlers, and other natural chews (no rawhide, please)
+All natural USA-made bully sticks, hooves, elk antlers, no-hide chews, and other natural chews (no rawhide, please)

 *Special Note About Dog Food: We appreciate donations of high quality canned food rather than kibble.
 We do not use senior kibble for our dogs in the belief that senior foods are more of a marketing tool than a nutritional benefit.
 (See Dr. Ken Tudor's informative articles on senior foods on www.pedMD.com in the blogs section).
 We also do not like to change our dog's primary kibble since it can cause digestive upset.